 This super hearty vegan lentil shepherd’s pie is packed with hearty lentils, a meatless ground and veggies.
-It’s baked up bubbling hot in a cast-iron skillet for one comforting and delicious meal!
+It’s easy to make and such a comforting and delicious meal!

 A little while back I shared a traditional shepherd’s pie with lamb and a lovely horseradish mash.